Satya0-0/Daily-SQL_Python-Practice/README.md

 # Daily-SQL_Python-Practice

-This repository contains daily practice questions and solutions for SQL and Python.

-## Repository Structure
-- `SQL/` - Contains SQL questions and solutions.
-- `Python/` - Contains Python questions and solutions.
+* As a Data Science and Analytics professional, I recoginze the skills of SQL, and Python to be invaluable.
+To keep constaly improving myself, I use this repository to practice SQL and Python daily.

+* Mostly, SQL questions are soruced from LLMs like ChatGPT, and Gemini.
+For Python, sources range from LLms, to popular problem solving websites